 Visit a Corn Maze (or create your maze own at home)

-Corn mazes helps children improve their memory and problem-solving skills, spatial awareness, and is can be a great family bonding activity that gets everyone moving!
+Corn mazes helps children improve their memory and problem-solving skills, and spatial awareness, and is can be a great family bonding activity that gets everyone moving!
 If you prefer staying home, you can create your own DIY version of a maze using chalk, pumpkins, hay, cardboard, or other fun materials you find around the house.
 You can add an extra layer of challenge to this activity by hiding items throughout the maze for your kids to retrieve or setting a timer to see how quickly your family members can finish the maze.

 Leaf mazes can be just as fun and provide a wide variety of therapeutic benefits through the raking and creating piles of leaves that are required (deep pressure proprioceptive sensory input, visual motor, motor planning, upper extremity strengthening, bilateral coordination skills, etc.)